Kailas-Patel/Rajeshwar-Plastic/README.md

       const encodedMsg = encodeURIComponent(message);
       const whatsappNumber = "919594459534"; // Replace with your number
       const url = `https://wa.me/${whatsappNumber}?text=${encodedMsg}`;

+      alert("Thank you for choosing Rajeshwar Plastic.\nYou will now be redirected to WhatsApp to confirm your order.");

       window.open(url, '_blank');
     }
   </script>